 Who are the Bridging Courses for?

-We offer two distinct Bridging Courses: one for students who are the first in their family to go to university or who grew up in an area where there is low progression to university, and another for mature students who are 21 and over.
+We offer two distinct Bridging Courses: one for students who are the first in their family to go to university or who grew up in an area where there is low progression to university, First Generation Bridging Course and another for Mature Students who are 21 and over.

 We run the courses because we recognise that these students are less likely to have had access to the kinds of informal networks of information, advice and guidance that may support other students in the transition to life and study at university.